 A draft field development plan for the discoveries in the South Lokichar Basin was submitted in December 2015 to the Kenyan authorities.
-Further refinement of the field development plan and engagement with the Government of Kenya will be undertaken throughout 2016.
+Further refinement of the field development plan and engagement with the Government of Kenya is ongoing.

 Cretaceous Anza Rift - Kenya